 Sixty Years of Urban Development Education, Training, Research and Consultancy

-Nearly sixty years after opening its doors to the first postgraduate course in 1954, the DPU enjoys a widely respected international reputation as one of the world’s leading research and capacity building institutions in the fields of urban and regional development planning, urban design, the city economy, social development practice, and environment and sustainable development.
+• From the end of the 1990s, the DPU’s research programme grows rapidly into the trans-disciplinary portfolio of research is carries out today.
+60 years after its first postgraduate course, the DPU is one of the world’s leading institutions in urban and regional development planning, urban design, the city economy, social development practice, gender in policy and planning, and environment and sustainable development.

 Founder of the DPU